mreider/scotty/README.md

 Note: Please update this list if you add a new product to Scotzilla.

+Double Note: The name of these products in Scotzilla is alwyas preceded by a 'cf' - (for instance cf-Micro, or cf-CF-Release)

 # Creating Scotzilla tickets for Cloud Foundry

 1. Scan the repository